Auckland International Airport

 Facilities: More than 35 retail outlets.
 Numerous cafés and food outlets.
 Luggage storage and wrapping services.
 Showers.
 Currency exchange.
-The first phase of a major terminal redevelopment was completed in early 2011, offering enhanced retail areas and lounges.
+A major terminal redevelopment has recently been completed, offering enhanced retail areas and lounges.

 Transfers: Domestic and International terminals are located in the same building.
 Those transferring from an international to a domestic flight must claim their baggage and proceed through Customs before checking-in their bags at the Connections Desk in the International Arrivals area.